davygotgit/whatspace/README.md

 Utilities for determining the actual capacity of a USB drive.

 ## Background
-I came across a couple of high capacity USB drives, online, that were inexpensive - $25 each.
+I came across a few high capacity USB drives, online, that were inexpensive - $25 each.
 The drives were 30 TB, 128 TB and 256 TB.
 As much I can dream of owning 1 PB of disk space for ~$200, I understood going in that these drives would be fakes.
 I wanted to find out what the exact capacity of these drives were, how they failed and whether I could use them to their true capacity.

 ## The Drives
 Here's a picture of the 30 TB, 128 TB and a 128 GB control drive I used for testing: